-A greatly improved bait can be made by dissolving 32 pounds of caustic soda (lye) in 81⁄2 gallons of water and then stirring in and dissolving 100 pounds of white arsenic.
-This makes a stock solution of arsenite of soda containing approximately 8 pounds of arsenic to the gallon.
-In preparing bait, add 1 quart of the stock solution to 10 gallons of water and 2 gallons of cheap molasses, use this mixture to moisten 100 pounds of bran, and then stir in 3 ounces of banana oil.
+A greatly improved bait can be made by dissolving 3 pounds and 4 ounces of caustic soda (lye) in 7 pints of water and then stirring in and dissolving 10 pounds of white arsenic.
+This makes a stock solution of arsenite of soda containing approximately 8 pounds of arsenite to the gallon.
+In preparing bait, add 1 quart of the stock solution to 10 gallons of water and 2 gallons of cheap molasses; use this mixture to moisten 100 pounds of bran, and then stir in 3 ounces of banana oil.

-95. Flea Beetle.
+98. Flea Beetle.
 The grape flea beetle formerly was a serious pest in this state but the regular routine sprays which are usually applied in Michigan vineyards have proved very effective in controlling it.